 We fully appreciate concerns by companies that investors with short-term perspectives may wish to encourage companies to improve short-term results - at the possible expense of long-term value creation.
-However, from our perspective representing global institutional investors, we find this proposal problematic in two key ways:
+However, from our perspective representing global institutional investors, we find this proposal problematic in three key ways:

-Super voting rights ultimately marginalise investor rights and diminish the accountability of executive managers to shareholders.
+- 1. Loyalty voting rights ultimately marginalise investor rights and diminish the accountability of executive managers to shareholders.
 As an investor body with a focus on developing long-term investment perspectives by institutional investors, we are sympathetic to concerns of short-termism that might lie behind this legislative initiative.
-But we believe that loyalty voting rights are a seriously flawed tactic with unintended consequences and we strongly discourage legislative initiatives to introduce loyalty shares in or other jurisdictions.
+But we believe that loyalty voting rights are a seriously flawed tactic with unintended consequences and we strongly discourage legislative initiatives to introduce loyalty shares in Spain or other jurisdictions. - 2.
+At a time in which regulators around the world are introducing stewardship codes to encourage investors to play a greater, and more responsible, role in monitoring company governance, engaging and informed voting, the imposition of differential ownership rights has the effect of watering down investor influence in a way that is anathema to the goals of investor stewardship.
+ICGN has publicly described this phenomenon as "regulatory schizophrenia". - 3.
+We believe this initiative directly contradicts Principle II 1.1 of the 2015 Spanish Code of Good Corporate Governance: In general, companies should avoid bylaw clauses whose underlying purpose is to hinder possible takeover bids.